Paulette-Zaldivar-Flores/Epoch-Furniture/README.md

 ## General Information
-<ul><li>The goal of this project was to develop a website for an imaginary furniture company that would give the user to have a better understanding of the producst available.</li></ul>
+<ul><li>The goal of this project was to develop a website for an imaginary furniture company that would give the user to have a better understanding of the products available.</li></ul>

 ## Technologies Used